stoplightio/studio/docs/Design-and-Modeling/05-request-maker.md

 For each request, you can:

 - Provide authorization and parameters as part of each request.
+- Automatically generate a request code snippet for your preferred language type.
-- Select from servers defined in the API description.
+- Choose to send the request from any server defined in the API description.
 - Enable mocking and choose to generate static or dynamic URLs.
 See [Mock Servers](06-mock-servers.md).
-- Automatically generate a request code sample for your preferred language type.

 ## Send Requests